Close a Private Limitedcompany in India.

 |---|---|---|

-| Governing law | Section 248 of the Companies Act, 2013 | Insolvency and Bankruptcy Code, 2016 |
+| Governing law | Section 248, Companies Act 2013 | Sections 59, Insolvency and Bankruptcy Code 2016 |

-| Suitable when | Company is dormant — no assets, no liabilities, no operations | Company has assets to distribute, creditors to pay, or shareholders requiring formal liquidation |
+| Suitable when | Company is dormant.
+No assets, no liabilities, no operations. | Company has assets to distribute, creditors to pay, or shareholders requiring formal liquidation. |

-| Who runs the process | The directors, supported by the PCS firm | A licensed Insolvency Professional (IP) appointed by shareholders |
+| Who runs the process | The directors, supported by the PCS firm. | A licensed Insolvency Professional (IP) appointed by shareholders. |

-| Where it's filed | Registrar of Companies (Form STK-2) | National Company Law Tribunal (NCLT) |
+| Where it is filed | Registrar of Companies (Form STK-2). | National Company Law Tribunal (NCLT). |

-| End-to-end timeline | 3–4 months | 9–18 months |
+| End-to-end timeline | 3–4 months. | 9–18 months. |

-| Government fee | ₹10,000 + small CA fee | Tribunal fees + IP fees, typically ₹2–6 lakh |
+| Government fee | ₹10,000 plus small CA fee. | Tribunal fees plus IP fees, typically ₹2–6 lakh. |

-| Effect on directors | No disqualification, free to serve elsewhere | No disqualification (winding-up is honourable) |
+| Effect on directors | No disqualification; free to serve elsewhere. | No disqualification (winding-up is honourable). |

-| What happens to surplus | Goes to the central government (must be nil at filing anyway) | Distributed to shareholders after creditors are paid |
+| What happens to surplus | Goes to the central government (must be nil at filing anyway). | Distributed to shareholders after creditors are paid. |

 For most founders sitting on a quiet shell company, strike-off is the right route.
-For a company that has wound down operations but still holds property or cash, winding-up is the right route — trying to force-fit strike-off by writing off the assets rarely ends well.
+For a company that has wound down operations but still holds property or cash, winding-up is the right route.
+Trying to force-fit strike-off by writing off the assets rarely ends well.

 Director exposure after the company is gone

-If a director personally guaranteed a bank loan or a supplier credit line — common for working-capital loans — the guarantee survives the strike-off.
+If a director personally guaranteed a bank loan or a supplier credit line, common for working-capital loans, the guarantee survives the strike-off.
 The bank can call on it regardless of whether the company still exists.

 Revival within 20 years